kdallas2/3-4coursera/README.md

-# 3-4coursera
+# Week 3-4

-Data cleaning exercise
+Data cleaning exercise in Coursera's data science course.

 README.txt has the best description of the dataset.
 Briefly: